AnnekeSchuette/AnnekeSchuette/README.md

 # Hi there! 👩🏻‍🦰✌🏻

-seems like you've stumbled upon an awesome gem on the webz!
-Let me introduce myself:
+Seems like you've stumbled upon an awesome gem on the webz! 💎 Let me introduce myself:

 - Web Developer and UI Designer since 2007
 - experienced IT Project Manager and leader of software development teams for half a decade (mostly e-Commerce projects, B2C and B2C)
-- reboot as **fullstack Software Developer** missing hands-on-development
+- reboot as **Fullstack Software Developer** missing hands-on-development
 - now working as a Software Developer in healthcare for almost two years

 This journey totally reflects my passion for technology, exploration and agile development. 🙌✨